geodynamics/pylith/docs-sphinx/developer/contributing/newmaterial.md

 2. Derive the pointwise functions for the residuals and Jacobians.
 Determine flags that will be used to indicate which terms to include.

 3. Determine which parameters in the pointwise functions could vary in space as well as any state variables.
 We bundle all state variables and spatially varying parameters into a field called the auxiliary field.
 Each material has a separate auxiliary field.

 4. Parameters that are spatially uniform are treated separately from the parameters in the auxliary field.

 `Material` is responsible for the terms in the governing equations associated with the domain (i.e., volume integrals in a 3D domain and surface integrals in a 2D domain).
 A separate object implements the bulk rheology for a specific governing equation.
-{numref}`fig-developer-material-classes` shows the objects used to implement multiple rheologies for the elasticity equation, an isotropic, linear elastic rheology for incompressible elasticity, and an isotropic, linear elastic rheology for poroelasticity.
+{numref}`fig-developer-material-classes` shows the objects used to implement multiple rheologies for the elasticity equation: an isotropic, linear elastic rheology for incompressible elasticity, and an isotropic, linear elastic rheology for poroelasticity.
 The `Elasticity` object describes the physics for the elasticity equation, including the pointwise functions and flags for turning on optional terms (such as inertia) in the governing equation, and `RheologyElasticity` defines the interface for bulk elastic rheologies.